 - Registration.
-Registration, business license, and payment of Transient Occupancy Tax are required.
+Registration and payment of Transient Occupancy Tax are required.

 Timeline for Compliance

 Property owners will need to bring their properties into compliance by April 2019.
 A process will be available in late fall of 2018 for owners to register their properties.

 What are Short Term Rentals?

 Short term rentals are generally defined as lodging or overnight stays lasting 30 consecutive days or less in a residential dwelling.
 Common examples include renting a house or an apartment for a week or weekend for a short stay or for several weeks associated with business travel or longer vacations.
 Short term rentals are most commonly offered and rented through online hosting platforms such as Airbnb, VRBO and HomeAway.

 What are the Laws Regarding Other Types of Rentals?

 Rentals for 30 or more consecutive nights (by the same visitors) are not subject to short-term rental regulations or subject to hotel (transient occupancy) taxes.
 In addition, rental/tenant protections and rent control provisions may apply to stays of 30 or more days.

 If rentals are offered for 31 days or more nights per guest stay (for those dwelling units not authorized to offer short-term rentals by the Office of Short-Term Rentals), ensure that booking calendars and advertisements for all online listings clearly indicate a 31-day minimum stay.

 Why is the City Proposing Regulations?